Best Places to Get Good Furniture for Cheap

 Facebook Marketplace is still pretty new to the game, but it’s a great place to find used things.
 Instead of the old “yard sale” groups on Facebook, I just do a quick search in Facebook Marketplace.

-Those same yard sale groups have clothes, toys, cars, and so many other household items listed.
-So we would try to search the group for the specific item we were looking for.
+But in 2014, we were constantly on yard sale groups on Facebook, trying to beat others to the latest piece that someone just posted.
+Those same groups have clothes, toys, cars, and so many other household items listed.
+So, we would try to search them for the specific item we were looking for.
 Like a dresser.

 It takes a lot of time to scour through all those groups and posts.
-And I really don’t recommend doing that anymore, unless you’re hard up for some furniture.
+And I really don’t recommend doing that anymore unless you’re hard up for some furniture.
+Like bad.
+Or if you have a lot of time on your hands.

-Facebook Marketplace will also show you some of the listings from your Facebook groups.
+Facebook has gotten a bit smarter, and if someone posts in a group that you’re in, they can opt to list it on Marketplace, too.
+Making it easier for everyone to see.
+Marketplace will also show you some of the listings from your groups.
 So it’s a great idea to be in those yard sale groups, even if you aren’t actively looking in them.

 If you’re looking for some yard sale groups in your area, search Facebook for things like “(your area name) yard sale”, “(your area name) rummage sale”, “buy and sale in (your area name)”, “(your area name) garage sale”, “(your area name) buy sell trade” or a combination of those.
+It also sorts things and shows you things based on an algorithm.

-So if you’re looking for something one day, or if you click on something, Facebook Marketplace will try to show you more items that are like that.
+So, if you’re looking for something one day, or if you click on something, Facebook Marketplace will try to show you more items that are like that.

 (So don’t go clicking around on baby clothes if you don’t want to see baby clothes all the time.)